 From the government's point of view, it would be interesting for Brazil to make more tests available to the population.
 Thus, it would be possible to trace the path of contagion, isolate infected people and prevent the numbers from increasing.

-In the private sector, several stores and businesses are closed to avoid agglomerations or taking precautionary measures.
-According to Porta Folhetos³, for example, those who bought products from Loja Cem to be paid at the store do not need to worry now, as the units are closed indefinitely.
+In the private sector, several stores and companies are closed to avoid crowds or are taking precautionary measures.
+According to Porta Folhetos³, for example, those who bought products from Loja Cem to be paid at the store do not have to worry now, as the units are closed for an indefinite period.

 Other businesses across the country are also following the authorities' guidelines.
 In the case of some bank agencies, the schedules were changed so that the elderly could solve the pending issues more peacefully.

-With regard to individual care, it is need to do like the japanese: maintain isolation, wear a mask and do hand hygiene frequently.
-Although these attitudes do not completely prevent the spread of the disease, they greatly reduce the risks, including contamination by another virus or bacteria.
+In terms of individual care, it is necessary to do as the japoneses do: maintain isolation, wear a mask, and frequently practice hand hygiene.
+Although these actions do not completely prevent the transmission of the disease, they significantly reduce the risks, including contamination by another virus or bacteria.

 Sources: